dcavanau/cp4ba-rapid-deployment/cp4ba-22-0-1-IF3/02createRedHatOpenShiftCluster.md

 6. Select the appropriate **OpenShift Version**, 4.8.26 or a newer 4.8.x version

-   **Note:** IBM Automation SWAT team tested only with OCP version 4.8.x, we recommend to not use older OCP versions (4.6.x is still supported by CP4BA v22.0.1 but does not contain important OCP performance fixes), CP4BA v22.0.1 is not supported any more on OCP 4.7, no tests made yet by IBM Automation SWAT team with OCP 4.9.x
+   **Note:** IBM Automation SWAT team tested only with OCP version 4.10.x, we recommend to not use older OCP versions.

 7. As OCP entitlement, select **Apply my Cloud Pak OCP entitlement to this worker pool** (as this will reduce the costs for the cluster)